-New York City Ballet’s George Balanchine The Nutcracker is at the David H. Koch Theater in Lincoln Center from Friday, November 29 to January 5, 2019.
+New York City Ballet presents “George Balanchine, The Nutcracker” at the David H Koch Theater in Lincoln Center, from Friday, November 24 – Saturday, December 30, 2023.

 The NYCB Nutcracker is a big production.
 Tschaikovsky’s score and Balanchine’s choreography are presented by 90 dancers, 62 musicians, 32 stagehands and a rotating cast of 50 students from New York City Ballet’s School of American Ballet.